 - A report must be submitted to the ARVO Foundation within 30 days of the conclusion of the research period.

 Applications are accepted via online application.
-The online form must be completed by the non-U.S. researcher.
 The online application requires the following information, forms and documents:

 - Research plan (maximum of three pages, typed, single space) including the following sections:

 - Specific Aims